 Think about it you can have about 3 plywood boards and have 6 different wood signs, not bad huh!

 Best part?
+You have kind-of a storage behind the wood sign.
 Those boards can be stored behind the sofa, under the bed or mattress, and behind any door.

 If you ask me, it’s a win-win!